PUBLIC PROGRAMME

 Fulbright Scholarships for Professors and PhD Researchers – Next Edition

 Applications for the Fulbright Scholarship for Professors and PhD Researchers are now closed.
-We warmly thank all applicants for their enthusiasm and engagement in this initiative, which supports research and teaching at universities, museums, and research centers in the United States.
+We warmly thank all applicants for their participation in this initiative which supports research and teaching at universities, museums, and research centers in the United States.
 The Gaudium Magnum Foundation, in partnership with the Fulbright Commission, will continue to offer this opportunity to support projects in Art History, Museology, and Curatorial Practice, with a particular focus on the art of Portuguese-speaking countries in the Early Modern period.

-Next edition: Applications for the 2026 cycle will open in fall 2025 and remain available until the end of January 2026.
+Next edition: Applications for the 2026 cycle will open in the fall of 2025 and remain available until the end of January 2026.
 This scholarship, lasting between 3 and 9 months, enables selected candidates to broaden their academic horizons, deepen their research, and contribute to the international visibility and preservation Portuguese art.
 This initiative reflects our ongoing commitment to fostering academic and scientific exchange between Portugal and the United States.
 Stay tuned for updates!

 Are you curious to know how it all started?

-Discover the initiatives and projects that have shaped our journey so far and understand our vision through this video testimony recorded by co-founder Maria Cortez de Lobão.
+Discover the initiatives and projects that have shaped our journey so far and understand our vision through this video testimony recorded by Co-Founder Maria Cortez de Lobão.

 Do you feel inspired and wish to know more?